yashk2810/jekyll-now/_posts/2017-4-15-Applying Convolutional Neural Network on the MNIST dataset.md

 The third layer is the MaxPooling layer.
 MaxPooling layer is used to down-sample the input to enable the model to make assumptions about the features so as to reduce over-fitting.
 It also reduces the number of parameters to learn, reducing the training time.

 It's a best practice to always do BatchNormalization.
 BatchNormalization normalizes the matrix after it is been through a convolution layer so that the scale of each dimension remains the same.
-Normalized matrix is immune to exploding gradients.
+It reduces the training time significantly.

 After creating all the convolutional layers, we need to flatten them, so that they can act as an input to the Dense layers.